HiPRAG: Hierarchical Process Rewards for Efficient Agentic Retrieval Augmented Generation: Results Analysis

 \subsection{Main Results}

 We compare HiPRAG against a suite of strong baselines on seven question-answering benchmarks.
 As shown in Table \ref{tab:main_cem}, our approach outperforms all baseline methods across both 3B and 7B model sizes.
 The HiPRAG-7B model achieves an Avg.
-CEM score of 67.2\%, a notable improvement over the next-best baseline, R1-Searcher++ (62.2\%).
+CEM score of 67.2\%, a notable improvement over the next-best baseline, R1-Searcher++ (62.1\%).
 This demonstrates that our fine-grained, process-based reward mechanism effectively guides the agent to develop more robust and accurate reasoning trajectories.
 We also present a qualitative case study comparing the reasoning trajectory from baseline and HiPRAG-trained model in Appendix \ref{sec:case_study}, as well as a brief analysis of efficacy of our methods in Appendix \ref{sec:additional_analysis_on_efficacy}.
+We also report the raw average number of retrieval calls per question (Avg.~\#Searches).
+Under a controlled Qwen2.5-3B-Instruct + PPO setup, HiPRAG reduces Avg.~\#Searches from 2.45 (Search-R1) and 2.15 ($\beta$-GRPO) down to 1.75 on average across seven benchmarks, corresponding to a 29\% and 19\% reduction respectively (Table~\ref{tab:avg_num_searches}).